hero

 banner

-Causes of Urinary Tract Infection: Uncovering Triggers
+Urinary Tract Infection's Causes: Uncovering Triggers

 Bacterial Invasion – Most UTIs in dogs are caused by bacteria that penetrate the urinary tract through the urethra, start to proliferate, and cause infection.
 It’s usually a fecal contamination infection that may manifest after a few days of diarrhea and digestive disturbances.